How to Make Money In a Small Town (Business Ideas & Side Hustles)

 9. Auto Detailing

 This is a skilled job and requires some materials and tools, so detailing specialists can charge high rates for their services.
-It’s a long process, so even the most inundated specialists will usually complete a maximum of three cars per day, depending on their condition and size.
+It’s a long process, so even the most inundated specialists will usually complete a maximum of three cars daily, depending on their condition and size.
 It can also be taxing work and requires impeccable attention to detail.

 10. Start a Rental Business